cyberaide/bookmanager-service/README.md

 ![Screenshot](images/screenshot-bookmanager-service.png)

-## Instalation
+## Installation

-We assume you have bookmanager installed (This requires also a very new version of pandoc and pandoc-crossref):
+We assume you have docker installed:

 ```bash
 mkdir cm